Geontech/docker-redhawk/README.md

 You will enter a bash shell as the `redhawk` user.

  > **Note:** Not all images have this user defined.
-For example, the only user in the `redhawk/omniserver` image is `root`.
+For example, the only user in the `redhawk/omniserver` image is `root`, the default.

+ > **Note:** For containers where the name is derived from the Node and Domain names (e.g., GPP), you have to specify the full container name (in this example, `GPP1-REDHAWK_DEV1`).

 ## Persistent SDRROOT

-Use `sdrroot` to create an SDRROOT volume that can be mounted to the Domain and IDE.
+Use `volume-manager` to create an SDRROOT volume that can be mounted to the Domain and IDE.

-    ./sdrroot create --sdrroot MY_REDHAWK
+    ./volume-manager create sdrroot MY_REDHAWK
     ./domain start --domain MY_DOMAIN --sdrroot MY_REDHAWK

 The result will be a Domain with a persistent SDRROOT.